Potentash

 1. Aids in weight loss

 Low-fat yogurt can be a useful source of protein on a weight-loss diet.
-In fact, researchers at the University of Knoxville have found that dietary calcium directly influences your weight loss efforts.
-High calcium foods, notably dairy sources, have been shown to increase body fat breakdown and preserve metabolism during dieting.
-A University of Tennessee study in 2005 shows that dieters who ate three servings of yogurt a day lost 22% more weight and 61% more body fat than those who simply cut calories and didn’t add calcium to their eating plan.
+Researchers at the University of Knoxville have found that dietary calcium directly influences your weight loss efforts.
+High-calcium foods, notably dairy sources, have been shown to increase body fat breakdown and preserve metabolism during dieting.
+A University of Tennessee study in 2005 shows that dieters who ate three servings of yoghurt a day lost 22% more weight and 61% more body fat than those who simply cut calories and didn’t add calcium to their eating plan.

 Health & Lifestyle: Here Are 6 Benefits Of Camel Milk You Might Not Know